l7mp/mc-wan/README.md

 preferences.)

 We apply the following rules.
-* All SD-WAN priority levels (i.e., tunnels) are wrapped by a WANPolicy CRD that specifies the port used for sending traffic over the SD-WAN with that priority (say, 31111 for high-prio traffic).
+* All **SD-WAN priority levels (i.e., tunnels) are wrapped by a WANPolicy CRD** that specifies the port used for sending traffic over the SD-WAN with that priority (say, 31111 for high-prio traffic).
-* All access to the receiver side EW-gateway that is to receive high priority on the SD-WAN uses some predefined port X that we specify in the corresponding WANPolicy resource.
-* We may define a separate port for traffic that is to be exchanged over the Internet.
+* All access to the receiver side EW-gateway that is to receive high priority on the SD-WAN **uses some predefined port** that we specify in the corresponding WANPolicy resource.
+We may define a separate port for traffic that is to be exchanged over the Internet.
-* Pod IP ranges are explicitly routed through the SD-WAN: any time a pod from one cluster sends a packet to a pod in another cluster, that packer is routed through the SD-WAN.
+* **Each per-cluster pod IP range is routed through the SD-WAN**: any time a pod from one cluster sends a packet to a pod in another cluster, that packet is routed through the SD-WAN.

 We assume the SD-WAN is bootstrapped with appropriate per-destination-port application-aware routing policies and routing table entries as per the above.